zapta/wizio-pico/examples/baremetal/pico-cmsis-dap/README.md

 build_type = release
 ```

-Compile, Upload, set bleakpoints, F5 for Debug...( tested on Windows 7/10 )
+Put board in boot-uf2 mode, F5 for Debug...( tested on Windows 7/10 )

 _must work and with Arduino ( not tested )_